 People often have multiple problems requiring different services and supports.
-Due to convenience, easy access, and having providers aware of all your needs, you can benefit from getting your care and treatment in one place.
+Due to convenience, easy access, and having providers aware of all your needs, you may benefit from working with a care coordinator.

-Care Coordinators in our Mental Health and Substance Use (MHSU) Care Coordination Department work with you and your chosen providers to arrange for you to get the services you need at one time, in the same place.
+Care Coordinators in our Mental Health and Substance Use (MHSU) Care Coordination Department work with you and your chosen providers to arrange for you to get the services you need.
 Not all members get care coordination.

 With the help of a care coordinator, you develop a plan to meet your treatment, recovery, and life goals.
 You also get help accessing the behavioral and physical health care services you need.
 If you see more than one provider for your services, the care coordinator makes sure all work together for your best interest.